hito-xyz/docs/Hito User's Guide/README.md

 ## I.  Your beta Hito wallet has limited functionality - here’s what you need to know: ##
-        Supply chain issues have slowed receipt of different components and approvals with certain impacts on your beta Hito user experience:
+        Supply chain issues have slowed receipt of different components and approvals with certain impacts on your beta Hito user experience

 1.  **Manufactured in the USA:** Our shipment of * *Made in California | Founder’s Edition* * back panels has been delayed until January 6th.
 We therefore made the decision to ship your beta unit on time with prototype back panels which bear a Made in Berlin imprint, although your beta Htio wallet was assembled in San Francisco California.
     - We will ship to all beta unit recipients a new Hito wallet with the Made in California|Founder’s Edition back panel beginning March 2023.